ukaj808/aux.link/README.md

 Repository for the auxwire.link web server code and client-side code.
 The web server is written in Haskell.
 The client-side is written in HTML, CSS, and Typescript.

 ## The mission
-Make it easy to listen to the same song in real-time with your friends; where you all take turns playing a song.
+Make it easy to take turns playing music in a room of friends.

 ## Steps to run the web server locally